-(2) Used Belt Tension refers to a belt that has been in operation for 30 minutes or more at the rated speed.
+$^{(2)}$ Used Belt Tension refers to a belt that has been in operation for 30 minutes or more at the rated speed.

-- 1. Check the belts for wear and check the belts for damage.
-Belts must always be changed as a pair. - 2.
-Fit a suitable Burroughs gauge at the center of the longest free length of the belt and check the tension on both belts.
+Install Tooling (A) at the center of the longest free length of belt and check the tension on both belts.
 Check and adjust the tension on the tightest belt.
-To adjust the belt tension, see Disassembly and Assembly Manual, "Alternator - Install".
+To adjust the belt tension, refer to Disassembly and Assembly, "Alternator - Install".